 The Momentum Awards recognize both musicians and bluegrass industry professionals who, in the early stages of their careers, are making significant contributions to or are having a significant influence upon bluegrass music.
 These contributions can be to bluegrass music in general, or to a specific sector of the industry.
 The Mentor Award, in contrast to the other Momentum Awards, recognizes a bluegrass professional who has made a significant impact on the lives and careers of newcomers to the bluegrass industry.

-Starting with recommendations from the IBMA membership, nominees are chosen through a multi-stage process by committees made up of respected musicians and industry leaders in the bluegrass world.
+Nominees are chosen through a multi-stage process by committees made up of respected musicians and industry leaders in the bluegrass world.

-This year’s Momentum Award nominees are:
+The 2021 IBMA Momentum Award nominees are:

 Mentor of the Year